The Harley tour birthday celebrations testimonial:

 “Hi Katrina,

-The organiser for Trusted Travel contacted us to organise a trike 3 bridges ride.
 We have plenty of experience with passengers who have a disability of some degree.
 Trusted Travel provides supported holidays which are a great way to meet new friends and share your experiences.
 They are also a service of The Disability Trust.
-There were 10 passengers so we organised two trike riders.
-We split the group in to two and took one group for the trike 3 bridges ride.
-Then we dropped this group back at the hotel and picked up another group and took them on the same ride.
+There were 4 passengers this time (covid has a lot to answer for) so we organised two trikes with riders.

-Our trike riders Craig and Steve arrived at the pick up hotel.
+Our trike riders arrived at the hotel before the start time.
+They kitted the passengers with helmets and jackets before helping them onto the trikes.
 Firstly, they rode over the Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view.
 The more than 6,000,000 rivets are so interesting and the arch is so iconic.

 Kirribilli